 December 29, 2016

-In 2016, people couldn’t stop talking about the high quality of life in Colorado Springs.
+People can’t stop talking about the high quality of life in Colorado Springs.
 It’s a wonderful area of the country to live in — but if you’re dealing with tooth loss, life may not look so rosy.
 Missing teeth take a bite out of healthy and fruitful living, but dental implants in Gleneagle provide an excellent solution for replacing one, two, or a full arch of teeth in the upper or lower jaw.

 Wondering what you can expect from implant dentistry?
 We divulge the dental implant details in this week’s blog post.